Preparing for your newborn session

 YAY!
 I am so excited to be doing a newborn shoot with you!
 Below are a few pointers to prep you for the shoot so YOU feel comfy and we get the best images for you.
 As you know I am sure, I will work with you in your home to get those gorgeous and REAL looking images that capture the “newness” of your new addition.

-The best thing you can do is work on “decluttering” this does NOT mean tidying while exhausted.
+The best thing you can do is work on “hidying” this does NOT mean tidying while exhausted.
+This is effectively decluttering and hiding any untidy.
 Grab a bag and dump everything that’s on surfaces by the side of your beds, or on coffee tables.
-Just move things out of the way! but don’t worry about vacuuming as we probably won’t be taking photos of the floor (and if we do, blankets are great!
+Just move things out of the way.
+Don’t worry about vacuuming, or making it all neat as you want less stress rather than more.

 For first children, we can generally get it all done in 45 minutes, for subsequent children it is a little longer.
 For twins it is a different ball game altogether, I will work with you on a special timeframe but generally allow 2 hours.

 Babies are simple beings at the beginning, they like milk.
 Lots of milk.
 The best time for a session is right after a big feed with hopefully a clean nappy already on.
 If baby is more than a couple of days old, try and give baby a full feed before the time I am due to arrive.
 For breastfeeding mama's I am talking an hour feed over both breasts, for formula mama's a full feed and potentially a top up bottle in the warmer.

 My suggestion is have baby in a nappy + shawl/cute muslin as opposed to clothes.
 If you want baby dressed and have an outfit that is great, but we often do the sleepy baby by themselves towards the beginning and if they are less clothed that is easier!